Insurance Answers

 Read article →Renters InsuranceDoes Renters Insurance Cover Water Damage?

 A burst pipe upstairs can ruin everything you own.
-Whether renters insurance pays depends on where the water came from.
+Whether renters insurance pays depends entirely on where the water came from, and two of the most common sources are not covered at all unless you added coverage on purpose.

 Read article →Homeowners InsuranceWhat Does Condo Insurance Cover?